 You don’t need to be all over social media.
 Just start somewhere.
-Start by focusing on one social-media outlet.
+Start by focusing on one social media outlet.
 This should typically be your blog.
-Your blog will enable you to focus in on your particular target audience.
+Your blog will enable you to focus on your particular target audience.
 And to fine-tune your personal brand and message.
 Your blog is where you start to build a following of readers that look to you for insight and guidance into your subject matter.

 “The Proof Of The Pudding Is In The Eating”

-Your blog posts will also prove to your readers that you know and understand your subject matter, and that your knowledge will help them solve their problems.
+Your blog posts will also prove to your readers that you know and understand your subject matter and that your knowledge will help them solve their problems.
 By providing quality information, guidance, and answers, your writing will attract more readers to you and your blog – especially over the long-term.
 Your writing tone, voice, and style will also help you make an emotional connection with the readers.
 All of this is how you build a strong and well-established platform.
-It takes time, and a lot of work.
+It takes time and a lot of work.

 “I Pity The Fool” Out To Make A Quick Buck

-So, don’t be fooled into thinking that writing a large quantity of low-quality blogs posts is a short-cut to gaining more followers for your blog.
+So, don’t be fooled into thinking that writing a large quantity of low-quality blog posts is a short-cut to gaining more followers for your blog.
 Most readers won’t tolerate dishonesty and lack of substance from you – especially the ones that are looking for someone to help them find real answers for their own problems.
 You can’t build a “tribe” by being dishonest and tricking people.
 Readers will appreciate your sincere efforts to share your information and experiences that will help them find answers to their problems.

 — Susanna Shore (@crimsonhouseboo) May 8, 2018